esciencecenter-digital-skills/research-software-support/CONTRIBUTING.md

 In general, it is better to link to external resources than to rewrite information that already exists elsewhere.
 This, too, will limit the amount of maintenance that is required.

-## Elements of a module

-A module can contain the following elements:

-- [slides](#slides), to be used in a classroom setting
-- [text](#text), targeted at self study participants
-- [exercises](#exercises), both for self study and for classroom use
-- curated [online resources](#online-resources), both for self study and for classroom use

-Ideally, all modules contain all elements.
-In the current state of the project, however, modules are still shifting and may be split up or combined with others.
-Therefore, the focus at this point is to accumulate material and to create a structure that makes sense.
-Completing all elements will be done at a future stage.

-### Slides

-Slides are essential when teaching a module in a classroom setting.
-They do not need to be long, however; a few slides to provide context and motivation is sufficient.

-It is important to include notes, however brief, on ever slide.
-The notes are crucial for any instructor preparing to teach with the materials.
-They are also relevant for self-study participants, who can use the slides with accompanying notes to get a quick introduction to the subject.

-Slides are written in a markdown file, which should be placed in the `/modules/{modulename}` directory and rendered with Reveal.js.
-Technical information about the structure of these files [is here](https://github.com/esciencecenter-digital-skills/research-software-support/blob/main/README.md#slides-with-revealjs).

-### Text

-As this material is partly targeted at self-study participants, we explicitly want to include text.

-This type of section is meant to illustrate the concepts that are also covered in the presentations but for self study purpose.
-In the future we might replace many of these with recorded videos.

-### Exercises

-Any excercises are welcome, and there are no limits to the type of exercises that can be included.
-However, be explicit about the type of exercise at the top of the page:

-- Should it be done live or online?
-- Is it done individually or in groups, and if in groups, how big should the groups be?
-- What is the expected duration of the exercise?

-Furthermore, provide information on preparation for the instructor:

-- What materials, if any, are necessary?
-- What preparation, if any, is necessary?

-If there are online resources that are relevant for the exercise, provide direct links instead of descriptions.

-Finally, provide information on the expected outcome of the exercise.

-Exercises are written in markdown, as chapters in the `modulename.md` file.
-Technical information about the structure of this file [is here](#the-modulenamemd-file).

-### Online resources

-The online resources are the meat of the modules.
-They provide the most detailed information to relevant content, and their collection should be comprehensive.

-An online resource should be linked (see [lesson philosophy](#philosophy)), but in a specific way, and with clear context:

-- Why is this resource relevant?
-- What is the goal of reading the resource?
-- What is the expected time investment?

-In addition, be clear about the part of the resource that is important.
-The links should go directly to the relevant part of the resource, and if that is not possible, clear pointers (e.g. the name of sub-headers) should be provided.
-If the relevant part is over before the end of the linked page, explicitly add this information before the link.

-And optionally, consider adding:

-- Target audience or level of the resource (e.g. "technical resource, optional")
-- Discussion points for the classroom

-Online resources are written in markdown, in `modules/{modulename}/recources.md`.
-Technical information about the structure of this file [is here](#the-modulenamemd-file).